Saturday, March 12, 2016

 Fort Myers 239-561-0262.

-My pedicure was ruby red and the pedicure was natural.
+My pedicure was ruby red and natural.

-When we finished we stopped at Rib City 6830 Shoppers and Plantation Drive Ft Myers 239-225-7427.
+When we finished, we stopped at Rib City 6830 Shoppers and Plantation Drive, Ft Myers, 239-225-7427.

 We both ordered water with lemon.

-We returned home then my daughter and Jackie left, when they returned they had a beautiful bouquet of lavender lilies and a birthday card that read
+We returned home, then my daughter and Jackie left.
+When they returned, they had a beautiful bouquet of lavender lilies and a birthday card that read.

 "Mom